giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

     --scope "/subscriptions/${MC_SUBSCRIPTION_ID}"
 ```

-Store the output of `az ad sp create-for-rbac` , this needs to be provided to Giant Swarm in step 2.
+Store the output of `az ad sp create-for-rbac`.
+This needs to be provided to Giant Swarm in step 2.

 ##### Create the service principal using the Azure Portal